drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Jupyter Notebooks are not just for data scientists.
 Non-developers can leverage Jupyter for fun and profit.

+## PyBeach long
+Every day more teams and organizations are attempting to do "The DevOps".
+This includes leveraging Infrastructure-as-Code (Ansible/Saltstack), build pipelines (Jenkins/Gitlab), containerization (Docker/K8s), etc. But many operation teams are still not doing enough development work.

+Many organizations are asking operation teams to shift towards a development focus.
+There are good reasons for this including reliably and the ability to scale.
+But this is a nontrivial request.
+Existing workloads and responsibilities are not offloaded.
+Little bandwidth is available for transforming a team.

+The lack of development within these teams leads to manual playbooks and intervention to fill the gaps in their tools.
+This is inefficient and error-prone.
+The result is a negative feedback loop, preventing the fostering of coding skills.
+But, there is a more gradual, less disruptive approach to embrace coding.

+Jupyter Notebooks are not only for data scientists.
+Non-development teams can leverage Notebooks to incrementally write more code.
+With Jupyter, small bits of code can be written, executed, and evaluated.
+This makes learning to develop less daunting.

+Furthermore, Jupyter Notebooks are a great way to initially codify a task.
+They are shareable, repeatable, auditable, and versionable playbook.
+Notebooks can also serve as supplemental examples of documentation.

+Patterns will emerge from the notebooks.
+The code can then be extracted into their own library or tool.
+Previously executed Notebooks can provide test-cases and test-data.
+Now the team is on the path to success and a culture of development practices.

+With the ability to develop, the effectiveness of the team increases.
+Now the focus the team can shift towards preventive and data-driven optimizations.

+Any team that desires to leverage code to create solutions will benefit from this talk.
+While many examples will center around System Administrators,  the patterns presented are applicable to Information Security, Compliance, NOC, etc.

 ## Outline
 1. Intro